 Angela Zappone 206-498-7763

-Orofacial Myofunctional Therapy is highly specialized exercise therapy for the mouth, face, throat and jaws (or orofacial complex).
+Orofacial Myofunctional Therapy is highly specialized exercise therapy for the lips, tongue, face, throat and jaws (or orofacial complex).
 The goal is to help the orofacial muscles and tongue to optimally function together.
 Correct swallow is dependent upon the lips, tongue, throat, and facial muscles working in concert to gather food and properly suction, sweep, and swallow.

-The inability to properly breathe through the nose is one the most common causes of orofacial myofunctional disorders, and can affect the development of the jaws, face and airway itself!
+The inability to properly breathe through the nose is one the most common causes of orofacial myofunctional disorders and can affect the development of the jaws, face and airway itself!
 Mouth open breathing posture does not allow for the tongue to correctly rest up on the palate so that it can aid in guiding growth of the upper jaw and airway!

-Myofunctional therapy helps correct these bad habits and the incorrect muscle patterns that have developed to compensate when OMDs are present.
+Myofunctional therapy helps correct these bad habits and addresses the incorrect muscle patterns that have developed to compensate when OMDs are present.
 We use specific exercises and neuromuscular re-training to teach the tongue, lips and orofacial muscles to properly function in rest and during breath and swallow.
-It is basically Physical Therapy for the orofacial complex.
+It is like Physical Therapy for the orofacial complex.
 The location of your tongue at rest and proper nasal breathing are critical in helping guide the growth of the jaws, airway and facial development.

-Addressing ideal lip seal, tongue resting posture, correct swallow pattern and proper nasal breathing is a core part of orofacial myofunctional therapy, as well as addressing habits that may be contributing to the dysfunctions.
+Goals of Myofunctional Therapy: Addressing ideal lip seal, tongue resting posture, correct swallow pattern and proper nasal breathing are a core part of orofacial myofunctional therapy, as well as addressing habits that may be contributing to the dysfunctions.

 Craniosacral Therapy as an adjunctive therapy to myofunction sessions is often recommended in the airway and myofunctional community.
 It can greatly help abnormal tension patterns to relax and release in a gentle, non-invasive manner.
 3 free Craniosacral visits are gifted in her full myofunctional therapy program.